 Stone countertops are very popular in the kitchen for their durability and natural beauty.
-Often, selection among the many choices is emotional, given the aesthetic allure that all such stones possess.
+Often, selection among the many choices is emotional, given the aesthetic allure that many natural stones possess.

 Apart from the subjective considerations, there are reasons for choosing one over another.
 Let’s compare and contrast Granite and Marble materials.